AidanGlickman/bcactf-2k19-problems/forensics/bcacraft/README.md

 ## Problem Statement
 Yo I made a ***sic*** Minecraft *adventure* **MAP!**  Try it out it's kewler than ur Fortnite gamez!

-> This map runs in Minecraft 1.13.2.
+> This map runs in Minecraft 1.13.2, and is located in `required-files`.

 ## Hints
 * Where are Minecraft worlds stored on your computer?